belle2/basf2/analysis/doc/MCMatching.rst

 The use of decay hashes is demonstrated in :code:`B2A502-WriteOutDecayHash.py` and :code:`B2A503-ReadDecayHash.py`.

-:code:`B2A502-WriteOutDecayHash.py` creates one ROOT file, via `modularAnalysis.variablesToNtuple` containing the requested variables including the two decay hashes, and a second root file containing the two decay hashes, and the full decay string.
+:code:`B2A502-WriteOutDecayHash.py` creates one ROOT file, via `modularAnalysis.variablesToNtuple` containing the requested variables including the two decay hashes, and a second root file containing the two decay hashes and the full decay string.
 The decay strings can be related to the candidates that they are associated with by matching up the decay hashes.
 An example of this using python is shown in :code:`B2A503-ReadDecayHash.py`.

 .. code-block:: python